 When I wasn’t wincing at the prices of real estate, I made sure to do all the other touristy things that makes this part of the country so popular with Instagrammers, like posing in a lavender field:

 And checking out #ThatWanakaTree:

 We even got to hang out with Simon and Erin, who we last saw in Wanaka almost one year ago to the day, back when all of our travel blogs were thriving and we had no idea what was about to hit us.

-From Wanaka, I ventured back to Christchurch to finalise my residency application, then made my way up to the northern coast of the South Island.
+From Wanaka, I made my way up to the northern coast of the South Island.